JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     MacBook-Pro:coreos-vagrant jaswang$ vi config.rb
     (verify $num_instances=1)

 ### Step A5.
-Choose to use CoreOS beta channel instead of alpha channel
+Choose to use CoreOS Stable channel instead of alpha channel

 By default, Vagrant pulls CoreOS image from Alpha Channel.
 To be safe, we change it to Beta channel instead.
 Please note there is there is no vagrant_virtualbox setting avaible in CoreOS stable channel.

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ vi Vagrantfile
-    (Also replace "alpha" with "beta" so we can have a more stable version.
+    (replace "alpha" with "stable" and so we can have a more stable version.
 BTW, there is no vagrant_virtualbox avaible in stable channel)

 ### Step A6.
 Create & Boot First VM to be etcd Server